pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Good judgment comes from experience, and often experience comes from bad judgment."
 --Rita Mae Brown

 "There are many ways of breaking a heart.
-Stories were full of hearts broken by love, but what really broke a heart was taking away its dream - whatever that dream might be."
+Stories were full of hearts broken by love, but what really broke a heart was taking away its dream--whatever that dream might be."
 --Pearl S. Buck

 "Holding on to anger is like grasping a hot coal with the intent of throwing it at someone else; you are the one who gets burned."